 Admittedly, these time amounts per panel seem utterly ridiculous in the context of an article.
 However, the finished results often inspire admirers to feel as if they are looking at King Arthur’s Excalibur, basking in the warm embraces of depth and brilliance of color, gloss, clarity, and definition of image which emanate from a vehicle Jason has finished.

 While there were many highlights to the extended weekend of training, one stood head and shoulders above the rest.
 And, it is something that anyone who speaks with Jason can detect after a few sentences– his passion for discussion and teaching the intricacies of perfecting painted surfaces.
 Jason’s finely honed sanding and polishing skills, coupled with knowledge as a former painter, and an unrelenting pursuit for paint glowing perfection, have put him in VERY elite company.
 It is his drive, patience, and enthusiasm to teach that is Jason greatest calling, beyond the work he does on the rarest of vehicles.

-Before any teaching occurs Jason prefers to spend some time speaking with and getting to know his students, one on one, to explore their sanding and polishing backgrounds as well as their personalities.
-This allows him to identify his student’s skills, what they wish to gain out of instruction while also allowing him to find common ground for interaction on a personal level.
+Before any teaching occurs Jason spends some time speaking with and getting to know his students, one on one, to explore their sanding and polishing backgrounds as well as their personalities.
+This allows him to identify his student’s skills, what they wish to gain out of instruction.
 Positive interaction and understanding of a student’s personality and background can be quite important when training 10-14 hours straight with someone for 1-4 days.
-His ability to understand his students knowledge and thought processes allows him to truly custom his lessons for each individual student.

 Topics and Procedures covered (but not limited to):